backstage/backstage/plugins/github-release-manager/README.md

 ## Usage

+### Importing

 The plugin exports a single full-page extension `GitHubReleaseManagerPage`, which one can add to an app like a usual top-level tool on a dedicated route.

+### Configuration

+The plugin is configurable either via props or the select elements on the page.

+If project configuration is provided via props, the select elements are disabled.
+It is also possible to omit components from the page via props, as well as attaching callbacks for successful executions.

+See the plugin's dev folder (`dev/index.tsx`) to see some examples.